carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 * `Memory space inference
   <http://llvm.org/doxygen/NVPTXInferAddressSpaces_8cpp_source.html>`_ --
-  In PTX, we can operate on pointers that are in a paricular "address space" (global, shared, constant, or local), or we can operate on pointers in the "generic" address space, which can point to anything.
+  In PTX, we can operate on pointers that are in a particular "address space" (global, shared, constant, or local), or we can operate on pointers in the "generic" address space, which can point to anything.
 Operations in a non-generic address space are faster, but pointers in CUDA are not explicitly